What Happens If the Results Are Abnormal?

 Pap screen testing should begin at age 21.
 Routine screening is recommended every three years for women 21-65 years old.
 For women 30 to 65 years who have a normal Pap test with a negative HPV test, screening can be done every five years.

-Women with certain risk factors, such as being HIV positive (carrying the virus that causes AIDS), a weakened immune system due to chemotherapy, organ transplant, chronic steroid use, or have a history of diethylstilbestrol (DES) exposure before birth, should continue to be screened more frequently.
+Women with certain risk factors, such as being HIV positive (carrying the virus that causes AIDS), a weakened immune system due to chemotherapy, organ transplant, chronic steroid use, have a history of diethylstilbestrol (DES) exposure before birth or have had a history of abnormal Pap tests, should continue to be screened more frequently.

 What Symptoms Should I Watch for Between Pap Tests?